korAPUcard/modular_electronics/README.md

 ### Description
 This MOD will add variable portable devices and stationary machines.
 Most devices will require the power.
 Commonly used Forge Energy(FE).
+But the mod is based on Mekanism.
+So default power unit is Joules.

 **It's still in development.**